National Collegiate Student Loan Trust – Have they sued you?

 Most of the National Collegiate Student Loan Trust lawsuits are defective or incomplete.
 When a party files a lawsuit on a student loan in Pennsylvania there are several issues that need to be set forth in the lawsuit.
 In other words, facts and documents must be set forth that tend to prove that you had a student loan with some private lender, that you defaulted on it, that it is within the applicable statute of limitations, and, that you owe the amount that is alleged to be due and owing.
 On top of all of that, National Collegiate has the added burden of proving that they are the current owners of the loan, and this is generally proven through the production of a document titled an “Assignment”.

 In the event that National Collegiate is able to cure the insufficiency objections, and we have seen them come close to doing this on several cases recently, then we then move on to defending the claim on its legal merits, i.e. whether you actually had the student loan, whether you actually defaulted on it, when the alleged default occurred, whether the amount is correct, et cetera.
 Between part one and part two of our defense strategy in defending National Collegiate lawsuits, our success rate is very high.
-As of the date of this writing, mid 2015, we have not lost a National Collegiate lawsuit yet… all have either been dismissed or withdrawn or the case is still active.
+As of the date of this writing, early 2016, we have not lost a National Collegiate lawsuit yet… all have either been dismissed or withdrawn or the case is still active.

 National Collegiate has been very aggressive in filing these cases.
 They have been able to produce various loan documents for many of our clients, including signed applications and partial payment histories.
 Fortunately, we have been able to defend the cases with great success based upon our knowledge of the law and the hurdles that they face when trying to collect on these student loan accounts.
 We also have found that many of these claims are time barred, that is, they are filed beyond the applicable statute of limitations, as mentioned above.